SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

      --namespace seldon-mesh \
      --install
     ```
 7. Check Seldon Core 2 operator, runtimes, servers, and CRDS are installed in the `seldon-mesh` namespace.
-{% hint style="info" %}
-**Note**: It might take a couple of minutes for all the Pods to be ready.
+It might take a couple of minutes for all the Pods to be ready.
 To check the status of the Pods in real time use this command: `kubectl get pods -w -n seldon-mesh`.
-{% endhint %}

     ```bash
      kubectl get pods -n seldon-mesh